Satori Cloud

 Share Confluence pages externally

-Turn selected Confluence pages into clean public pages that customers, partners, prospects, and external stakeholders can open without logging into Confluence.
+Turn selected Confluence pages into a branded, searchable website that customers, partners, prospects, and external stakeholders can open without logging into Confluence.

 Built for teams who already write in Confluence but need a cleaner way to share selected content outside the organisation.